 - Adaptable.
-A factory threaded barrel and suppressor height night sights belie this pistols origins as an entrant intended for military service.
+A factory threaded barrel and suppressor height night sights belie, this pistol origins as an entrant intended for military service.

 - Accuracy.
 This is an accurate little pistol, period.
 With DNA from the Mark23 SOCOM pistol it is no surprise.

 - Capacity.
 Compared to the other guns on this list the H&K carries only a sedate eight rounds with a standard flush-fit magazine or ten rounds with a noticeably bulky magazine extension.

 - Cost.
 You buy H&K because you know you suck and they hate you for it; this is one expensive little gun, routinely selling for about $1,000.
 That is a chunk of change for a compact handgun!